-The HDR preparation dialog will open as soon as an image or a bracketing series has been selected or dragged and dropped into the program.
+As soon as an image or a bracketing series has been selected or dragged and dropped into the program, start the HDR preparation dialog via " Extras " \rightarrow " HDR Preparation ".

 6. HDR Preparation

 Here you can precisely configure the program's settings.